 Do encourage others to collect too! tell them it’s educational, exciting and great fun - it is a good way to learn simple economics too.

 Collectors learn about degrees of DESIRABILITY and QUALITY as well as the knowledge they pick up about the world in general.

-Within forty years time, will they start refusing cash because the high, high costs of delivery and banking?
+Within thirty years time, will they start refusing cash because the high, high costs of delivery and banking?
+I hope not!